Frequently Asked Questions

 Do parents stay and participate?

-For our Preschool aged children, who have never attended a program away from home, parents are encouraged to stay for 30 minutes of a child’s first day, unless the child seems to feel comfortable staying on their own.
-Parents are not required to stay and participate.
-Parents have the opportunity to schedule visits and stay for the duration if interested.
+For our Mindful Forest School students, who have never attended a program away from home, parents are able to stay for the first part of a child’s first day, unless the child feels comfortable staying on their own.

 -